shopware/shopware/src/Docs/Resources/current/50-how-to/615-add-mail-template-by-plugin.md

 With [plugins](./../20-developer-guide/10-plugin-base.md) it is possible to add custom mail templates to Shopware.

-For this you only need to add the suitable entrys to the database.
+For this you only need to add the suitable entries to the database.

 ## Plugin Class